Tag Archives: new homes

 Our river front lots offer spectacular, uninterrupted views of the North Saskatchewan River valley—perfect for enjoying sunsets with a glass of wine on your deck.
 The natural prairie landscape keeps yard maintenance to a minimum.
 Most river front lots have direct access to the river.
 There are two remaining riverfront lots for sale—502 and 512 Saskatchewan Road.

 “Our new house is surrounded by trees.
-Our deck is quite high and its almost like being in a treehouse now because its enveloped in trees—it’s like a jungle in the spring and summer.
+Our deck is quite high and it’s almost like being in a treehouse now because it’s enveloped in trees—it’s like a jungle in the spring and summer.
 There are so many birds—we’ve had robins nesting on the deck this summer and the bird feeders are always busy!
 We have chipmunks, squirrels and rabbits too as well as the occasional deer.” — Patti, River Front property owner

 River view